 When we previously considered solutions to the inhomogeneous electromagnetic wave equations in the Lorentz gauge, (chapter 6 in Jackson, we were using MKS units.
 We keep these units in the following derivations.
 Consider a point charge q moving on a trajectory $R_q(t)$.
-We can write its charge density as and the current density as where
+We can write its charge density as where